-Norström is also interim director for Future Earth's Programme on Ecosystem Change and Society (PECS).
+Norström is also member of the Scientific Committee in Future Earth's Programme on Ecosystem Change and Society (PECS).
 The principal approach of PECS research is the in-depth understanding of place-based, long-term social-ecological case studies, using a broadly similar set of conceptual frameworks and tools, leading to comparisons in order to reveal general principles for sustainably managing these systems.
 PECS also facilitates a set of dynamic, interdisciplinary PECS working groups that focus on different cross-cutting topics that require international collaboration.

 Norström holds a PhD in natural resource management from Stockholm University

-Norström is an active member of the Resilience Alliance, and is a subject editor for Ecology and Society.
-He serves as external scientific advisor to the EU FP7 research programme OPERAs.
+Norström is a member of the Resilience Alliance, and is a subject editor for Ecology and Society.
+He has served as external scientific advisor to the EU FP7 research programme OPERAs.
 He is part of the development team of two Future Earth Knowledge Action Networks on Transformations and Food-Energy-Water Nexus.

 Research news | 2019-04-17

 Recognised for their outstanding contributions to ecology

 Coral reefs face a new reality dominated by human impact and it is time for traditional coral reef ecological paradigms to follow suit

 Centre researcher Sara Borgström explains the research project Ekoklim, featured as 14 scientific articles in Ambio